Kid Chameleon

 Kid Chameleon (Note: Known in Japan as Chameleon Kid (Japanese: カメレオンキッド, Hepburn: Kamereon Kiddo)) is a 1992 platform game developed and published by Sega for the Sega Genesis.
-The player controls the "Kid Chameleon" as they attempt to save their peers from a virtual reality video game's rogue artificial intelligence.
-The gameplay sees players going through a series of levels, in which the goal is to reach a flag at the end.
-The game's central mechanic revolves around different forms, obtained from masks, which are used to progress through levels.
+The player controls the "Kid Chameleon" and attempts to save his peers from a virtual reality video game's rogue artificial intelligence.
+The gameplay involves the player going through a series of levels, in which the goal is to reach a flag at the end.
+The central mechanic revolves around different forms, obtained from masks, which are used to progress through levels.

 The game has been ported to several platforms via game compilations and digital distribution services.

 Gameplay

-The player character, Kid Chameleon, can obtain masks that allow them to change "forms" and use new abilities, such as climbing walls.
+The player character, Kid Chameleon, can obtain masks that allows him to change "forms" and use new abilities, such as climbing walls.

 The player controls Kid Chameleon as he progresses through a series of over 100 levels, featuring an array of enemies and obstacles.
 Most levels contain a flag, which is the primary goal and method of progressing to the next level.
-However, a number of teleporters throughout the game can warp the player not only to different places in the same level, but also to other levels, and sometimes to an entirely alternate path through the game.
-There is no password system or other method of saving the game.
-As Kid Chameleon moves through the game's levels, he gains access to masks that alter him into different characters.
+However, a number of teleporters throughout the game can warp the player not only to different places within the same level, but also to other levels, and sometimes to an entirely alternate path.
+There is no password system or other method of saving.
+As Kid Chameleon moves through the levels, he discovers masks which alter him into different characters.
 Each character has unique special abilities and varying numbers of hit points.
-In addition to the offensive abilities of each form, the Kid can also defeat enemies by jumping on them, although he may take damage from some enemies by doing so.
-Each form can also make use of Diamond Powers that require diamonds collected in the game to use.
+In addition to the offensive abilities of each form, the Kid can also defeat enemies by jumping on them, although he may still take damage from some enemies.
+Each form can also make use of Diamond Powers that require diamonds to use.

 Release

-The game is included in Sega Genesis Collection for the PlayStation 2 and PlayStation Portable.
+The game is included in the Sega Genesis Collection for the PlayStation 2 and PlayStation Portable.
 It was released for the Virtual Console in Japan on May 22, 2007, North America on May 28, 2007, and Europe on June 1, 2007.
 The game has also appeared in Sonic's Ultimate Genesis Collection and the Nintendo Classics service.